ulfa/wurfler/README.md

 Inside these files you have to specify your own absolute path.
 Later i will build a script which will do the work for you.
 In the cover.spec you also have to specify the name of your node.
+Note: If ct_run is not in the PATH you have to create the link.
+In /usr/local/bin :
+sudo ln -s ../lib/erlang/bin/ct_run ct_run

 Then you can run :